2015 FIFA Club World Cup final

 The 2015 FIFA Club World Cup final was the final match of the 2015 FIFA Club World Cup, an association football tournament hosted by Japan.
 It was the 12th final of the FIFA Club World Cup, a FIFA-organised tournament between the winners of the six continental confederations as well as the host nation's league champions.

 The final was contested between Argentine club River Plate, representing CONMEBOL as the reigning champions of the Copa Libertadores and Spanish club Barcelona, representing UEFA as the reigning champions of the UEFA Champions League.
-It was played at the International Stadium Yokohama in Yokohama on 20 December 2015.
+It was played at the International Stadium in Yokohama on 20 December 2015.

 Barcelona won the game 3–0 to claim their third FIFA Club World Cup title.

 The win for Barcelona was also their fifth trophy of 2015.

 Background

 River Plate

 River Plate qualified for the tournament as winners of the 2015 Copa Libertadores, following a 3–0 aggregate win against UANL in the final.
 This was River Plate's first time competing in the tournament.
 They have played two times in the Intercontinental Cup, the predecessor of the FIFA Club World Cup, with one win (1986) and one loss (1996).
 They reached the final after defeating Japanese club Sanfrecce Hiroshima in the semi-finals.